Development of the high-efficiency hydrogen energy system using slush hydrogen.

 At the same time, the recent state of development with respect to superconducting technology is encouraging.
 In the US city of Albany, New York, a superconducting power transmission system using a bismuth-based HTS superconducting material with liquid nitrogen as the refrigerant was successfully introduced in 2006, representing the first time for such a system to be connected to a working power grid.
 Also at a factory in the Japanese city of Kameyama in Mie Prefecture, a commercial SMES system with liquid helium as the refrigerant was set up to protect a liquid crystal panel production line from sudden voltage drops in 2004.
 Both examples demonstrate the practical applicability of the hydrogen energy system proposed by ISH.

-To bring about the practical realization of this hydrogen energy system, ISH has been engaged in research and development work as indicated in the upper left corner of the figure.
+To bring about the practical realization of this hydrogen energy system, ISH has been engaged in research and development work as indicated in the upper left corner of the above figure.

 ISH’s main achievements thus far are summarized as follows: